Woman’s racist rant on Rockland County bus caught on video

-ROCKLAND COUNTY — A woman has been arrested after she was caught on camera going on a racist tirade on a Rockland County bus last weekend.
+ROCKLAND COUNTY, N.Y. — A woman has been arrested after she was caught on camera going on a racist tirade on a Rockland County bus last weekend.

-In the video obtained by PIX11 News, the woman seen using racial slurs and hitting a fellow passenger.
-She was arrested by Orangetown Police on Saturday for disorderly conduct.
+In the video obtained by PIX11 News, the woman is seen using racial slurs and hitting a fellow passenger.
+She was arrested by Orangetown police on Saturday on suspicion of disorderly conduct.

 Vladimir was a passenger on the bus Saturday afternoon and recorded the woman’s tirade.

-“Some people were scared, especially the elderly people,” Vladimir explained.
+“Some people were scared, especially the elderly people,” Vladimir said.

 The woman is seen on video telling immigrants to go back to their country and asking them if they “had their papers” to live in the United States.